4 ways and tutorials from Excel to InDesign

-At Pagination we offer solutions that eliminate the need for conversion and significantly extend the Data Merge tool’s overall feature set.
-Plan your project and make use of the latest technologies by reading our up-to-date guide (May 2015): Database Publishing and Variable Data Printing: A Better Approach.
+Pagination offers solutions that eliminate the need for conversion and significantly extend the Data Merge tool’s overall feature set.
+Plan your project and check out the tutorial: “Excel to InDesign with Pagination”.

 XML requires a steep learning curve, and a dedicated team can be required to establish, maintain and troubleshoot the logic behind even relatively simple operations.
 This high barrier to entry and long-term resource commitment should be considered before using XML on any challenging database publishing or variable data printing project.

 Pagination offers the same high customization levels as XML but with far greater ease of use.
 Our streamlined solutions save time, improve accuracy and simplify even the most complex publishing projects.
-Plan your project and make use of the latest technologies by reading our up-to-date guide (May 2015): Database Publishing and Variable Data Printing: A Better Approach.
+Plan your project and check out the tutorial: “Excel to InDesign with Pagination”.

 Check out the tutorial: “How to make a Catalog with XML Import”.